 I am not going to start at the start- or give you the background on me- no time for that- if you do know me then you sort of know what I have been up to anyway- if not (and I am not being conceited as everyone can be found on Google) search Marie Bean or Lazy Runner- that is me.

-Moving to Bushy Park in Tasmania to take over a huge 146 year old house and turning it into a B&B, gift shop and tearooms- is a bit of a challenge-but I am always up for a new adventure.
+Moving to Bushy Park in the Derwent Valley Tasmania to take over a huge 146 year old house and turning it into a B&B, gift shop and tearooms- is a bit of a challenge-but I am always up for a new adventure.

 Going from Brisbane city to a tiny town with a population of 233 (last count 2011) and down nearly as south of this country as you can get wasn’t too alarming- I spent the first few years of my life growing up on a dairy farm in the southwest of Victoria- so country living doesn’t scare me- too much!